Yelp/elastalert/docs/source/ruletypes.rst

 ``http_post_all_values``: Boolean of whether or not to include every key value pair from the match in addition to those in http_post_payload and http_post_static_payload.
 Defaults to True if http_post_payload is not specified, otherwise False.

+``http_post_timeout``: The timeout value, in seconds, for making the post.
+The default is 10.
+If a timeout occurs, the alert will be retried next time elastalert cycles.

 Example usage::

     alert: post